scionproto/scion/doc/ControlPlanePKI.md

 For any kind of update, the following conditions must be met:

 - The [TRC Invariants](#trc-invariants) must hold.
-- The `ISD` identifier field is immutable.
+- The `isd` identifier field is immutable.
-- The `TrustResetAllowed` field is immutable.
+- The `trust_reset_allowed` field is immutable.
-- The `Version` field must be equal to the previous version + 1.
+- The `version` field must be equal to the previous version + 1.
-- The `BaseVersion` must be equal to the base version of the pervious TRC.
+- The `base_version` must be equal to the base version of the pervious TRC.
-- The `GracePeriod` of the TRC must not be 0.
+- The `grace_period` of the TRC must not be 0.
 (A TRC with a grace period of 0 indicates a trust reset)
-- The `NotBefore` validity field must be in the range spanned by the validity fields of the previous TRC.
+- The `not_before` validity field must be in the range spanned by the validity fields of the previous TRC.
 - There must only be votes by voting ASes of the previous TRC.
-- The number of votes must be greater than or equal to the `VotingQuorum` parameter of the previous TRC.
+- The number of votes must be greater than or equal to the `voting_quorum` parameter of the previous TRC.
-- Keys can be updated only with a strictly increasing `KeyVersion` number.
-In case the key is changed, the `KeyVersion` must be the previous version + 1.
-In case the `KeyVersion` remains the same, the key must not change.
+- Keys can be updated only with a strictly increasing `key_version` number.
+In case the key is changed, the `key_version` must be the previous version + 1.
+In case the `key_version` remains the same, the key must not change.
 This holds true over all TRCs since the base TRC.
 I.e. if an AS is demoted and later promoted again, the key version continues where it left off before.
 This must be ensured by all signing entities.

-  Relying parties must check the `KeyVersion` is correct in the updated TRC, if the previous TRC already contains a key of the given type for that primary AS.
+  Relying parties must check the `key_version` is correct in the updated TRC, if the previous TRC already contains a key of the given type for that primary AS.
 If not, relying parties are free to ignore the check.
 - Any key that was not present in the previous TRC must show proof of possession by signing the new